 We’ve been cooking with Turmeric a lot lately.
-Besides its wonderfully aromatic smell and brilliant yellow color, turmeric is a virtual medicine cabinet in a spice jar.
+We love its wonderfully aromatic smell and brilliant yellow color.
+And it turns out that turmeric is the star of your spice drawer too: a virtual medicine cabinet in a spice jar.

-Turmeric is the main ingredient in all types of curry and Garam Masala, and can be found in almost all Indian foods.
-Medicinally, both Ayurvedic and Chinese herbalists have used it for thousands of years.
-More recently studies by Western doctors and scientists have also concluded that Turmeric has a host of beneficial medicinal properties.
+Turmeric is the main ingredient in all types of curry and Garam Masala.
+It can be found in almost all Indian foods and many Asian dishes too.
+Both Ayurvedic and Chinese herbalists have used it medicinally for thousands of years.
+And studies by Western doctors and scientists more recently have also concluded that turmeric is the star of your spice drawer with its host of beneficial medicinal properties.

-- One of the main compounds of turmeric, curcumin, is a powerful anti-inflammatory.
-Studies have shown that it actually works as well or better than several arthritis pharmaceuticals currently on the market.
+- Curcumin is one of the main compounds of turmeric and is a powerful anti-inflammatory.
+In fact, studies have shown that curcumin actually works as well or better than several arthritis pharmaceuticals currently on the market.

 - Turmeric has shown great results in reducing the numbers and sizes of cancer tumors, including colon cancer.

-- Studies have shown turmeric to provide significant protection against cataract development.
+- Studies have also shown turmeric to provide significant protection against cataract development.

-- Several studies have shown turmeric to have a positive effect on lowering cholesterol.
+- And several studies have shown turmeric to have a positive effect on lowering cholesterol.